webplatform/docs/svg/elements/filter/index.md

 {{Notes_Section
 |Usage=Within the enclosing filter element, a filter effect is defined by taking inputs, applying transformation operations and feeding the results of those transformations into further operations.
 Advanced filters typically contain 10 or more individual filter elements in an input/output chain.
 Filters are also capable of inheriting from other filters via the xlink:href attribute, however, this is not widely supported in current browsers (Dec 2012).

-Most filter attributes are animateable via animateElement, however performance in current desktop browsers (Dec 2012) is uneven.
+Most filter attributes are animateable via the animate element, however animation performance for complex filters in current desktop browsers (Dec 2012) is uneven.

 Child elements of the Filter element - filter primitives - have two optional attributes that specify the color space within which color interpolation calculations are performed: '''color-interpolation''' and '''color-interpolation-filters'''.
 The default for the former is sRGB, and the default for the latter is linearRGB.
-"Non-intuitive" results from color manipulation operations can often be corrected by setting the value of one or other of these attributes to its non-default value.These attributes can be set on the individual filter primitives or inherited from the filter element itself.
+Manipulations that invert the color space (through feColorMatrix or feComponentTransfer) can result in "non-intuitive" results.
+For example, a color inversion of a greyscale image in linearRGB will result in a pronounced shift toward whiter tones.
+This can be corrected by setting the value of the primitive to sRGB.
+These attributes can be set on the individual filter primitives or inherited from the filter element itself.

 If no other input is specified, but one is required, the first filter primitive within a filter will take a rasterized (bitmapped) version of the referring element as its input.
-Subsequent filter primitives that expect an input will take the output of the immediately preceding filter primitive as input.
+Subsequent filter primitives that expect an input will take the result of the immediately preceding filter primitive as input.

 In complex filters, it can become difficult to keep track (and debug) inputs and outputs if they are left implicit; and it is good practice to explicitly declare inputs and outputs for each primitive.

-SVG filter primitives can be divided into inputs, transformations, lighting effects and combinations.
+SVG filter primitives can be colloquially divided into inputs, transformations, lighting effects and combinations.

 Inputs:
 * feFlood: generates a color field
-* feTubulence: generates a wide variety of noise effects
+* feTurbulence: generates a wide variety of noise effects
-* feImage: generates an image from an external image reference
+* feImage: generates an image from an external image reference (or object reference, but this is not widely supported in current browsers Dec '12)

 Transformations:
 *feColorMatrix: transforms the input values of an RBGA pixel into output values